Join over ¼ million

 What really makes it hard: personal context

-I’ve said this before, but the hardest language in the world for me was Spanish.
-This is usually way up there for many people as the easiest (for English speakers), and yet for me it was harder than Hungarian and I am fully confident that when I make it to Japanese, Chinese etc. they will pale in comparison to the challenge Spanish posed me.
+I've said this before, but the hardest language in the world for me was Spanish.
+This is usually way up there for many people as the easiest (for English speakers), and yet for me it was harder than Hungarian, and even Japanese and Chinese paled in comparison to the challenge Spanish posed to me.

 And yet, many people reading this will be absolutely sure that Spanish is easier than other languages.
 What made it hard was not the conjugations, subjunctive, accents etc.